 Average temperatures reach a very pleasant high of around 21°C and reach a low of a very manageable 11°C. The amount of sunshine per day in May is about an average of 14.30 hours.
 Over the course of May, the amount increases about 1 hour.

 Even with the warmer weather, the average rainfall during May is around 75mm over 10 days, so although it is likely to be generally dry and warm, there is still a risk of showers during your trip.
 We highly recommend that you pack something waterproof just in case.
 The average sea temperature during May is 18°C, so the braver among you may be tempted to head out for a swim – and for those of you who aren’t, the bars are always warm and inviting!

 The weather in Croatia in June is one of the warmest you’ll experience – and also one of the busiest.

-With the average sea temperature in June around 21°C, you’re unlikely to be out of the water, so those boardshorts/bikini is a must!
+With the average sea temperature in June around 21°C, you’re likely to be in the water more often than not, so don't forget to pack your swimwear!